 Propagation of Paint Brush is by seed and separating offsets from thick clumps.
-Seeds are sown once the ripe berries have become soft and turned a bright orange or red color from the end of winter to early summer.
+Seeds are sown once the ripe berries have become soft and turned orange or red from the end of winter to early summer.
 Germination can take several months, so be patient.

-Offset bulbs are best separated from thick clumps in early spring as temperatures begin to rise, ensuring that each offset has a good supply of roots.
+Offset bulbs are best separated from thick clumps in early spring as temperatures rise, ensuring each offset has a good supply of roots.
 They should not be forcibly broken away from the mother bulbs but should be tugged away gently.
-They should be replanted as soon as possible and kept well shaded until the bulbs have established themselves and formed additional roots.
+They should be replanted as soon as possible and kept well-shaded until the bulbs have established themselves and formed additional roots.

 Pests and Diseases

 Paint Brush is not often subject to attack by pests or diseases, but the leaves are sometimes invaded by the Dreaded Lily Borer, also known as Amaryllis Caterpillar.
 This pest, which is most prevalent during the hot summer months, can be controlled by cutting away and disposing of affected leaves or spraying with a carbaryl-based insecticide in severe infestations.

 - Back to genus Haemanthus